-Assistant Professor of Higher Education and Public Policy, Dept. of Leadership, Policy & Organizations
+Assistant Professor of Public Policy and Higher Education, Department of Leadership, Policy, and Organizations

 Nashville Post - 'Loan aversion' focus of Vanderbilt study